makersacademy/news-summary-challenge/README.md

 ## Thoughts

 Although was unable to finish the app, I understood how to apply mocking/doubles in the test framework.
-If I had more time, I would have dug deeper into adding images and summary of each article.
+If I had more time, I would have dug deeper into adding the summary of each article.